Hip Roof vs Gable Roof: A Professional Comparison

 Hip roofs are more frequently found in traditional and architecturally designed homes, but gable roofs are more frequently found in residential buildings.

-Which roof design is better for shedding snow and rain?
+Which roof design is more effective at shedding snow and rain?

 Hip roofs may more readily collect snow and debris on their flatter planes, whereas gable roofs, because of their steeper slopes, tend to dissipate rain and snow more effectively.